-Well, we played the closed beta of this game, and as far as gameplay goes, we have to say that we genuinely love it.
+Well, we played the of this game, and as far as gameplay goes, we have to say that we genuinely love it.
 It plays very similar to other 3D anime fighters, like Dragon Ball Xenoverse and One Piece: Burning Blood.
 It also looks the part too.
 The visuals of the game are downright jawdropping with the art-style being just right to do the anime style justice.

 But despite the game ticking the right boxes, is there still room for failure?
 Unfortunately, yes.
 If Bandai Namco keep giving the game such poor treatment as far as marketing goes, it may well fail to live up to the hype, just like its predecessor, J-STARS Victory VS+.

 At Jump Festa 2019, fans from all over the world were waiting with baited breath to see some new characters introduced to the game and some brand new gameplay, featuring some never-before seen action.
 Sadly, the fans did not get what they were hoping for.

 What Bandai Namco decided to show at this year's Jump Festa was the build of the same polished beta that we've already seen - featuring the same characters nonetheless.
 Avid anime fans are left feeling disappointed with what Bandai Namco had to show at this year's event, and if the biggest anime lovers are already slowly abandoning the hype train, what does that say for other, casual fans of the genre?